patrickm10/patrickm10/README.md

 # About Me

-My name is Patrick and I'm working right now as a data platform engineer but love coding in my spare time.
+My name is Patrick and I'm working right now as a data platform engineer and love coding in my spare time.

 I recently graduated from WPI with a Bachelors in Computer Science and plan on pursuing my Masters degree in Computer Science.